-Students will be provided with digital and printed copies of the Roseman CODM Student Handbook during the orientation period and will participate in discussions of all topic areas.
+Students will be provided with a digital copy of the Roseman CODM Student Handbook during the orientation period and will participate in discussions of all topic areas.
 All students will be required to sign an acknowledgement that they have received the Catalog and Student Handbook and have had the opportunity to ask questions or request clarification.
-The Student Handbook is also posted electronically on the Roseman CODM online learning management system.
+The Student Handbook is also posted electronically on the Roseman CODM online learning management system and also online at www.roseman.edu.